Python-SIP/sip/sphinx/build_system.rst

             the name of the directory where the module will be optionally installed.
         :param static:
-            is set if the module should be built as a static library (see :ref:`ref-builtin`).
+            is set if the module should be built as a static library.
         :param console:
             see :meth:`sipconfig.Makefile.__init__`.
         :param qt: